From Tragedy to Dialogue

 “To think that for creatures like us, we must distinguish the sensory manifold from the form that informs it is the great temptation to be avoided for Hegel.
 The power of the eye to see is not a power ‘added’ to a material eye….
 The seeing power is the distinct being-at work of that body.
 The form-content model central to Hegel’s account of logical formality works the same way” (pp. 92-93).

 That seeing is not somehow “added” to the eye is another Aristotelian point.
 The eye is what it is in virtue of what it is for the sake of.
-Incidentally, Joe Sachs’ translation of Aristotlian energeia as “being-at-work” appears to have a precedent in Hegel’s German.
+Incidentally, Joe Sachs’ translation of Aristotelian energeia as “being-at-work” appears to have a precedent in Hegel’s German.

-Pippin’s identification of a being-at-work or actuality with a power here is novel.
-“Power” commonly appears in translations of (especially Latin scholastic) discourse about potentiality rather than actuality.
-Power seems to me to be some kind of capability for efficacious action, whereas potentiality and actuality both belong primarily in the register of ends and “for the sake of”.
+But power seems to me to belong in the register of efficient causes, whereas potentiality and actuality both belong primarily in the register of final causes.
 It does make sense that a capability could follow from an actualization or be attributed to it.
-Paul Ricoeur makes a nice ethical use of capability, but in general I worry that talk about power privileges efficacious action over the intelligible ought and the “for the sake of”.
+Paul Ricoeur makes a nice ethical use of capability, but in general I worry that talk about power privileges sheer physical action over the intelligible ought and the “for the sake of”.

 Pippin returns again to the unity of thinking and being.